maxmods/bah.mod/rtl.mod/readme.txt

 make -f makefile.mingw

+For x64 builds, you may need to add -m64 to CXXFLAGS and CCFLAGS.

 You may have to first delete the .o, .a and .dll files.
 (Yes, I was too lazy to make a "clean" script!)